The doctoral school

 - Then schedule a meeting with your PHENIICS representative for the admission or re-registration interview, at which time you will obtain the remaining necessary signatures.
 Please come to this interview with all your documents already signed by your thesis director and laboratory director.

 Once you have obtained all the necessary signatures on the registration authorisation form, the doctoral terms, and the registration application, you must make an appointment at your academic instistution, which is either:

 - The University of Paris Sud if your laboratory is part of Paris-Sud, the CEA, or IRSN.

 - The Graduate School of l'Ecole Polytechnique if your laboratory is part of Ecole Polytechnique (Contact: Audrey Lemaréchal)

-Each student, as a function of their corresponding laboratory, has a specified PHENIICS representative (member of the ED administration).
-This representative handles registration, oversees the thesis progress with respect to the ED requirements, and helps coordinate the thesis defense.
-The PHENIICS representatives for each laboratory are listed below:
+Each student, as a function of their corresponding laboratory, has a specified PHENIICS referent person (member of the ED administration).
+This referent person handles registration, oversees the thesis progress with respect to the ED requirements, and helps coordinate the thesis defense.
+The PHENIICS referent persons for each laboratory are listed below: